lisaloudness/ci_project_2/README.md

 It can be played on your own or with others.
 With this game, screen time becomes a positive neurological exercise, developing critical thinking, spelling and attention to detail.
 Lovo Logo is intended for children and adults (5+years).

 Please note that this quiz was created for the Code Institute’s Milestone Project 2 as part of their Diploma in Full Stack Software Development.
-The requirements are to make an interactive front-end website using HTML, CSS, and Javascript.
+The requirements are to design, develop and implement an interactive front-end website using HTML, CSS, and Javascript.

 [Back to top](#love-logo)